navikt/kafka-sandbox/README.md

 consumer and see what happens to the size of the batches that it consumes.
 To slow it down, start with the following arguments:

-    ./boot-app --measurements.consumer.slowdown=5000
+    ./boot-app --measurements.consumer.slowdown=6000

-This will make the Kakfa listener endpoint in `no.nav.kafka.sandbox.measurements.MeasurementsConsumer#receive` halt for 5 seconds every time Spring invokes the method with incoming messages.
+This will make the Kakfa listener endpoint in `no.nav.kafka.sandbox.measurements.MeasurementsConsumer#receive` halt for 6 seconds every time Spring invokes the method with incoming messages.
 This endpoint is setup with batching enabled, so you should see larger batches being processed, depending on amount of messages produced, and how slow the consumer is.

-The listener endpoint logs the size of batches it processes, so you should be able to see it in the application log.
+The listener endpoint logs the size of batches it processes, so you will see it in the application log.
 By default, the listener endpoint is invoked by at most two Spring-kafka managed threads (each with their own `KafkaConsumer`).
 This is setup in `no.nav.kafka.sandbox.measurements.MeasurementsConfig`, locate line with `factory.setConcurrency(2);`.
 Do you think concurrency above 1 has any effect when the topic only has one partition `measurements-0` ?
 Inspect the thread-ids in the application log as it consumes messages, to determine if there is actually more than one thread invoking the listener method.

 To produce more messages in parallel, you can start more producers in the
 background: